Shelf Life Testing

 shelf life testing

-Shelf life testing is required to find out use by or best before date for a food product.
-Shelf life of a product is dependent of several factors e.g. water activity, pH, temperature, nutrition, oxygen, storage conditions and packaging etc. This is also depends on composition of product, methods of preservation and handling practices.
+Shelf-life testing is required to find out use by or best before date for a food product.
+Shelf life of a product is dependent of several factors e.g. water activity, pH, temperature, nutrition, oxygen, storage conditions and packaging.
+This also depends on the composition of the product, methods of preservation and handling practices.

-Shelf life determination is a complex process and it requires good food science knowledge and knowledge of that particular product.
+Shelf-life testing is a complex process, and it requires good food science knowledge and knowledge of that particular product.

-It is really a challenge to extend shelf life of a product.
+It is really a challenge to extend the shelf-life of a product.

-The best-before date is the last date on which you can expect a food to maintain all of its quality attributes, provided it has been stored at recommended storage conditions and the package is unopened.
-These quality attributes include colour, taste, texture, and flavour and quality for which you make claims, such as the freshness of the food.
+The Best-Before date is the last date on which one can expect a food to maintain all of its quality attributes, provided it has been stored at recommended storage conditions and the package is unopened.
+These quality attributes include colour, taste, texture, and flavour and quality for which one makes claims, such as the freshness of the food.

-The use-by date is the last date on which the food may be eaten safely, provided it has been stored according to any stated storage conditions and the package is unopened.
+The Use-By date is the last date on which the food may be eaten safely, provided it has been stored according to any stated storage conditions and the package is unopened.
 After this date, the food should not be eaten for health and safety reasons.
-It is illegal to sell a food product with past use by date.
+It is illegal to sell a food product with a past Use-By date.

-Information regarding date marking is available on Food Standards user guide.
+Information regarding date marking is available in the Food Standards User Guide.

-A food business must ensure that product is capable retaining its characteristics till the use by date or best before date.
-Nav Labs (Aus) offers expertise in food product shelf life testing, validation and verification.
-We have network of independent experts who can analyze the test results and make recommendations on shelf life of a product.
+A food business must ensure that product is capable retaining its characteristics until the Use-By date or Best-Before date.
+Nav Labs (AUS) offers expertise in food product shelf-life testing, validation and verification.
+We have network of independent experts who can analyse the test results and make recommendations on the shelf-life of a product.

-The rate of growth of spoilage microorganisms is the major factor for determining shelf life of a food product, unless a food has undergone a commercial sterilization process (e.g. canning) or has a water activity which will not permit microbial growth.
+The rate of growth of spoilage microorganisms is the major factor for determining the shelf-life of a food product, unless a food has undergone a commercial sterilization process (e.g. canning) or has a water activity which will not permit microbial growth.

-The rate of spoilage microorganisms depends on a number of factors like:
+The rate of spoilage microorganisms depends on a number of factors.
+For example:

-• Environmental factors (temperature, relative humidity, gaseous atmosphere, light)
+• Environmental factors e.g. temperature, relative humidity, gaseous atmosphere, light.

-• Any process designed to kill or retard growth of microorganisms (thermal processing, freezing, packaging)
+• Any process designed to kill or retard growth of microorganisms e.g. thermal processing, freezing, packaging.

 • The type of microflora present on the food, and the initial population of this.